 You get the picture . . . you can help your children to be responsible by being responsible yourself.

-When a child does not have motivation or ability, they need the parent to be a “teacher” who can help with the task: he needs moral support, demonstrations and his parent’s presence to encourage and guide him.
+When a child does not have motivation or ability, he needs the parent to be a “teacher” who can help with the task: he needs moral support, demonstrations and his parent’s presence to encourage and guide him.

 For example, a child who is supposed to clean up her bedroom each week needs constant help to avoid being distracted.
 (She does not have the skills to keep herself on tract and not get distracted.)
 She also complains about having to do this task since her 2-year old sister does not have to clean up.
 (She is not motivated to do this task.)